ibrahimbutt/sinae/README.md

 It should have a way to title tests

 As a Maker,
-So I can test,
-It should run a test

-As a Maker,
 So I can test my code is working correctly,
 It should have a way to evaluate values